16 Dec 2020

 Images captured by the cameras will be analysed by Wildlife Insights, a ground-breaking cloud platform that uses artificial intelligence and machine learning technology developed by Google to identify species.

 “Using Google’s AI technology, Wildlife Insights helps biologists automatically identify and share sensor camera images, which reduces time spent manually sorting through images to find that rare dunnart sighting,” said Tanya Birch, Program Manager, Google Earth Outreach.
 "On average, human experts can label 300 to 1,000 images per hour.
-With the help of Google AI Platform Predictions, Wildlife Insights can classify the same images up to 3,000 times faster, analyzing 3.6 million photos an hour."
+With the help of Google AI Platform Predictions, Wildlife Insights can classify the same images up to 3,000 times faster, analysing 3.6 million photos an hour."

 “An Eye on Recovery will help eliminate the guesswork on how and when different wildlife species repopulate areas affected by fire.
 The sensor cameras will be the eyes capturing images of wildlife coming back to burned areas; Wildlife Insights will be the brain interpreting and analysing this data as it comes in,” said Jorge Ahumada, Executive Director of Wildlife Insights and Senior Wildlife Conservation Scientist at Conservation International.